shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

   - Added 'Fetching Data' animation while waiting for getting the short code from SHRTCODE.

   - And when the shortcode is copied to clipboard, there is a short 1_000ms animation (yellow color on the black button) that notify the user to confirm it as well.

+  - hasNotch property was introduced to adapt the UI interfaces and elements over various iOS devices.
-## What I have postponed:
+    What I found was as the followings:
+      - iOS devices that have a notch have safeAreaInsets.top != 0,
+      -  but iOS devices that have a notch have safeAreaInsets.top == 0,
+      Therefore, the behavior of each UI element and animation to it will be affected accordingly.

+  - Some features are designed only for testings - stability, performance, visibility like `isTesting_CustomFont`

+  - All control parameters are consolidated in `struct TheGlobalUIParameter`.

+  - `conditionalOverlay`: This is designed for displaying the error message over the text field. ( the input text field ) and its feature is also combined with the source of truth and animation.

+## Further improvements conceived in the design but not being attempted:
+  1. I didn’t make multiple URLSessions for multi-threaded inputs.
+Even if this will improve user experience but I thought that the code challenge does not want such things.
+It is over-engineering for code challenge.
+If this is an actual work I may have to add the feature.
+     I am sure that my expertise in Combine and Dispatch (GCD) or multi-threaded design/programming will help improve the user experience.

+    - What functions of the app will change by this improvement: instant typings of multiple urls without having to wait for getting the shortcode from the slow SHRTCODE server.

-  - I found some performance issue on `LowerCellInputView` but I just postponed it: I got a 2nd jab of Corona vaccine these days.
+  2. I found some performance issue on `LowerCellInputView` but I just postponed it: I got a 2nd jab of Corona vaccine these days.
 I feel so tired.
   However, the performance of the current version is relatively good.
 I tried to improve readibility which I may postpone.

+  ## Tested iOS devices:
+  iPhone 12, 12 max -> Simulator
+  iPhoneSE2, iPhone6S plus -> real devices
+  iPad Pro 11.5'